Maximiliane-K/pp1-the--ramen-hub/README.md

 ## **Testing**
 **User Stories**

-First time users:
+First time user:

-1. "I can navigate through the site to find the information I need."
+1. *"I can navigate through the site to find the information I need."*

  This is being ensured with giving the user different options of navigation through out the site.